Silvio Berlusconi: Rubygate

 MP Gaetano Pecorella proposed to lower the age of majority in Italy to solve the case.
 Minetti was known for previous associations with Berlusconi, having danced for Colorado Cafe, a show on one of Berlusconi's TV channels, and on Scorie, an Italian version of Candid Camera.
 In November 2009 she became a dental hygienist, and shortly afterward treated Berlusconi for two broken teeth and facial injuries after he was attacked with a marble statue at a political rally.
 In February 2010, she was selected as one of the candidates representing Berlusconi's The People of Freedom party, despite her lack of any political experience, and was seated on the Regional Council of Lombardy the following month.

 The Guardian reported that according to a series of media reports in October 2010, Berlusconi had met El Mahroug, then 17, through Nicole Minetti.
 Mahroug insisted that she had not slept with the then 74-year-old prime minister.
 She told Italian newspapers that she merely attended dinner at his mansion near Milan.
 El Mahroug said she sat next to Berlusconi, who later took her upstairs and gave her an envelope containing €7,000.
 She said he also gave her jewellery.

-Berlusconi came under fire for reportedly spending $1.8 million in state funds from RAI Cinema to further the career of a largely unknown Bulgarian actress, Michelle Bonev.
+Berlusconi came under fire for reportedly spending $1.8 million in state funds from Rai Cinema to further the career of a largely unknown Bulgarian actress, Michelle Bonev.
 The fact that this coincided with severe cuts being made to the country's arts budget provoked a strong reaction from the public.

-In January 2011, Berlusconi was placed under criminal investigation relating to El Mahroug for allegedly having sex with an underage prostitute and for abuse of office relating to her release from detention.
-Berlusconi's lawyers were quick to deny the allegations as "absurd and without foundation" and called the investigation a "serious interference with the private life of the prime minister without precedent in the judicial history of the country".